-At each visit during the student teaching semester, the fieldwork supervisor will confer with both the candidate and the mentor teacher.
+Interns will receive supervision throughout the entirety of the internship, not just during the student teaching portion of the program.
+At each visit, the fieldwork supervisor will confer with both the candidate and the district support provider.
 The fieldwork supervisor is responsible for:

-- attending Orientation; - maintaining open and prompt communication between school personnel, mentor teachers and teacher candidates; - completing a mid and final evaluation of the teacher candidate in Portfolium (an example of the evaluation can be found on pages 30 and 34 of the Handbook); - providing mentor teachers and teacher candidates with information about the program goals, objectives, required activities, observation appointments, timelines and record-keeping needs; - ensuring that teacher candidates are using differentiation and strategies that support all student learners; - supporting and encouraging the use of Pacific Oaks pedagogy, including multiple means of presentation, expression, engagement, equitable treatment of all children and awareness of social justice for all; - asking questions of teacher candidate related to TPEs, differentiation, and multiple means of presentation and mastery; - reviewing teacher candidates' instructional plans prior to each visit; - participating in a minimum of one visit every other week for the duration of the student teaching placement and ensuring that the discussion includes the instructional plan; - communicating with the mentor teacher about the behavior, achievements, instructional responsibilities and performance of the teacher candidate at least every other week during the student teaching placement; - completing an Observation Form (pages 42 and 46) during each visit, which will be reviewed with the teacher candidate and submitted to the mentor teacher, credential analyst, course instructor, and School of Education program manager; - facilitating an exit conference with mentor teachers and teacher candidates; - completing an end-of-placement survey responding to the professional and instructional support of the mentor teacher;
+- attending Orientation; - maintaining open and prompt communication between school personnel, district support providers and teacher candidates; - completing a mid and final evaluation of the teacher candidate in Portfolium for each placement (an example of the evaluation can be found on pages 30 and 34 of the Handbook); - providing district support providers and teacher candidates with information about the program goals, objectives, required activities, observation appointments, timelines and record-keeping needs; - ensuring that teacher candidates are using differentiation and strategies that support all student learners; - supporting and encouraging the use of Pacific Oaks pedagogy, including multiple means of presentation, expression, engagement, equitable treatment of all children and awareness of social justice for all; - asking questions of teacher candidate related to TPEs, differentiation, and multiple means of presentation and mastery; - reviewing teacher candidates' instructional plans prior to each visit.; - participating in a minimum of one visit every other week for the duration of the student teaching placement and ensuring that the discussion includes the instructional plan; - communicating with the district support provider about the behavior, achievements, instructional responsibilities and performance of the teacher candidate at least every other week during the student teaching placement; - completing an Observation Form (pages 42 and 46) during each visit, which will be reviewed with the teacher candidate and submitted to the district support provider, credential analyst, course instructor, and School of Education program manager; - facilitating an exit conference with district support providers and teacher candidates; - completing an end-of-placement survey responding to the professional and instructional support of the district support provider; - assisting teacher candidates and district support providers throughout the assignment while clearly communicating expectations, encouraging improvement and staying informed of the progress of teacher candidates;

-- assisting teacher candidates and mentor teachers throughout the assignment while clearly communicating expectations, encouraging improvement and staying informed of the progress of teacher candidates; - responding immediately to a mentor teacher's decision that a teacher candidate is not performing responsibly, professionally or meeting minimum standards of the profession and communicating any concerns to department personnel; and - assisting teacher candidates with any improvement that is required using a Need for Improvement Action Plan (pages 23) developed in conjunction with department personnel.
+- responding immediately to a district support provider's decision that a teacher candidate is not performing responsibly, professionally or meeting minimum standards of the profession and communicating any concerns to department personnel; and - assisting teacher candidates with any improvement that is required using a Need for Improvement Action Plan (page 23) developed in conjunction with department personnel. - check-in weekly to monitor progress on Individual Development Plan (IDP) until completed - check-in weekly on monitoring dispositions